pancernik/lab-escape/README.md

 that's what the clients would probably prefer.

 I would also avoid using an exception in the case of no escape path.
-Such a maze should be considered correct (e.g. Minotaur's Labyrinth), therefore the application should not use exceptions to handle this case.
+Such a maze should be considered correct (e.g. Minotaur's Labirynth), therefore the application should not use exceptions to handle this case.